Homelessness in the United States: 1980s and 1990s

+Historically, the U.S. has approached addressing homelessness through a Treatment First approach, which operates on the idea that housing must be earned through abstinence from substance use or mental health treatment.
+In the 1980s, the Housing First approach raised a challenge to Treatment First.
+The Housing First approach, initially developed by homeless advocates, operates on the idea that housing is a right, and individuals have the option to address other underlying issues after they are housed.
+The federal government adopted Housing First as the primary solution to ending homelessness.
+To implement this model, permanent supportive housing (PSH) was ascribed as a key solution to reducing homelessness.
+It is argued that Housing First is more effective in addressing homelessness than Treatment First as it prioritizes a person's wellbeing over cost efficiency.
+Housing reduces persons experiencing homelessness' exposure to health risks and mental health strains.

-A 1990 survey found that most literally homeless people were unable to bathe or shower.
+A 1990 survey found that most homeless people were unable to bathe or shower.

 In 1992, the National Commission on Severely Distressed Public Housing published a report identifying 6% of public housing as "severely distressed".
 This led to a 5 billion dollar funding package, HOPE VI, for replacing distressed public housing with mixed-income developments.
 The demolition of SROs was incentivized by increased real estate prices and neighborhood pressure, resulting in the teardown of more units than were initially identified.
 Redevelopments did not include nearly as many units of public housing as were demolished, decreasing the total stock of public housing and putting more people on the streets.